Summer 2022 Registration Information

 The Center for Leadership & Social Change

-The Center’s mission, to transform lives through leadership education, identity development, and community engagement, is a thread that is woven throughout our work.
+The center’s mission to transform lives through identity development, leadership education, and community engagement is woven throughout our work.
 We encourage students to learn, serve, and transform through programming that encompasses diversity, leadership, and service.
-The Center provides education and learning programs for students of all levels along with professional development opportunities for faculty, staff, and community members.
-Some of these classes, seminars, retreats, and hands-on learning experiences include Service Learning, Leadership LOGIC, and Social Justice Ally Training.
-The Center serves as an outlet to engage in community action through initiatives such as CommUNITY Dialogue Series, Community Outreach Programs, and Partnered Student Organizations.
-With more than forty programs, the Center provides opportunities for any schedule, ranging from low commitment (one to a few hours) to high commitment (a semester, year, or four years).
+The center provides education and learning programs for students of all levels, along with professional development opportunities for faculty, staff, and community members.
+The Center is home to two student-centered offices, the Office of Community-Rooted Engagement and the Office of Representation, Inclusion, and Student Equity.
+The first known office, known as CoRE, is focused on leadership development and community engagement through programs such as Leadership LOGIC, Women’s Leadership Institute, Florida State Alternative Breaks, EngageTLH service trips, and PeaceJam Southeast.
+The latter office, known as RISE, is focused on student diversity, equity, and inclusion initiatives, including programs such as Multicultural Leadership Summit, Social Change Peer Educators, cultural heritage celebrations, and the Social Justice Living Learning Community.
+With more than 30 programs, the center provides opportunities for any schedule, ranging from low commitment (one to a few hours) to high commitment (a semester, year, or four years).
 There is something for everyone!

-Students are welcome to schedule a meeting with an advisor.
-To schedule an appointment, go to the “Get Involved” section of the Web site at http://thecenter.fsu.edu or visit the Center.
-The Center also offers the ServScript Program which allows Florida State University students to enhance their official academic transcript by documenting their service hours online.
+Students are welcome to schedule a meeting with a staff member to learn more about programs and opportunities by visiting our office or the “Get Involved” section of our website at http://thecenter.fsu.edu.
+The center also offers the ServScript Program, which allows Florida State University students to enhance their official academic transcript by documenting their service hours online each semester.

-The purpose of the ServScript Program is to formally recognize students’ demonstrated commitment to community service.
+The Center for Leadership and Social Change offers the ServScript Program to formally recognize students’ demonstrated commitment to community service.
 This commitment is documented through the description of students’ community service hours on their official FSU academic transcript.
 Transcripts are student records of scholarly achievement; as such, the ServScript program has created guidelines to clarify and recognize community service of consistent quality.
 To qualify for the ServScript Program, service hours cannot be court ordered or sanctioned, must be unpaid, and must benefit or contribute to the solution of a community need.
-They also must be completed and submitted within the same semester, no later than the deadline for each semester.

-Reminder e-mails are sent for insurance compliance.
-The system presumes everyone will be enrolling as a full-time student for ensuing terms.
-If you are graduating, the registration hold for the following term will not stop your graduation, delivery of your diploma, or a request for transcripts.
+Future dated health insurance holds are set to ensure insurance compliance.
+The system presumes students will be enrolling as a full-time student for future terms as these are often set before the graduation application period has commenced.
+Please note that if you are graduating, a health insurance hold for any future term will not hinder your graduation, the delivery of your diploma, or a request for transcripts.